Kaiji (manga): Anime

-In August 2007, Weekly Young Magazine announced an anime television series adaptation of the first part of the manga.
+In August 2007, Weekly Young Magazine announced an anime television series adaptation of the first manga series.
 Titled Kaiji: Ultimate Survivor (逆境無頼カイジ Ultimate Survivor, Gyakkyō Burai Kaiji Arutimetto Sabaibā), produced by Nippon Television, D.N.
 Dream Partners, VAP and Madhouse, the series was directed by Yuzo Sato, with Hideo Takayashiki handling series composition and Haruhito Takada designing the characters.
 It ran for 26 episodes from October 3, 2007, to April 2, 2008, on Nippon TV.
 (Note: Nippon TV listed the air dates for Kaiji: Ultimate Survivor on Tuesday at 24:59, which is effectively Wednesday at 0:59 a.m.
 JST.)
 The episodes were collected into nine DVDs released by VAP between January 23 and September 26, 2008.
 VAP later released all the episodes on a DVD box set on October 7, 2009.

 A second season with the same key staff, titled Kaiji: Against All Rules (逆境無頼カイジ 破戒録篇, Gyakkyō Burai Kaiji Hakairoku-hen), was announced by Weekly Young Magazine in January 2011.
-Based on the second part of the manga, Tobaku Hakairoku Kaiji, it ran for 26 episodes on Nippon TV from April 6 to September 28, 2011.
+Based on the second manga series, Tobaku Hakairoku Kaiji, it ran for 26 episodes on Nippon TV from April 6 to September 28, 2011.
 (Note: Nippon TV listed the air dates for Kaiji: Against All Rules on Tuesday at 24:59, which is effectively Wednesday at 0:59 a.m.
 JST.)
 A scene depicting Kaiji throwing himself into large-stakes gambling by symbolically drawing him into a rushing torrent of water, was replaced due to the 2011 Tōhoku earthquake and tsunami, which occurred midway through the anime's production (Fukumoto donated 30 million yen (US$360,000) to the quake victims).
 The episodes were collected into nine DVDs released by VAP between June 22, 2011, and February 22, 2012.
 VAP also released all the episodes on two DVD box sets on September 21, 2011, and February 22, 2012.